Dog Training Services

 We cater to dogs of all ages, breeds and sizes.
 Our flexible services enable us to work around your schedule.
 Not only do we offer dog training, we also can teach you how to properly handle your dog.
 We can also consult you on picking out a dog breed that will perfectly fit your needs and lifestyle.
 Are you a couch potato?
 Would shedding bother you?
 Do you have young children?
 There is so much to consider when choosing the right dog.
 Let’s start out right and avoid frustrations down the road.

-- In-home training - We come to your home for as long as you need assistance with your dog.
-After that if you continue to work with your dog there is no charge for tune-ups and phone consults.
+We come to your home for as long as you need assistance with your dog.
+After that if you continue to work with your dog there is no charge for tune-ups and phone consults

-- Night Pet Sitting - We are now offering over night pet sitting.
+We are now offering over night pet sitting.
 A qualified adult will stay at your house and take care of your pets there in their own homes.
-This service is offered in Hunterdon, Morris, Warren, Sussex and Essex Counties only.
+This service is offered in northern Virginia only – please call to see if your area applies.

 An Alternative to Boarding Your Dog: